Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 ### Offline upgrade

-To perform an offline upgrade from MKE 3 to MKE 4k, add the following flags to the `mkectl upgrade` command:
+To perform an offline upgrade from MKE 3 to MKE 4k, [prepare your environment as described in Offline installation](../getting-started/offline-installation/#preparation), and add the following flags to the `mkectl upgrade` command:

 * `--image-registry=<registry_full_path>`
 * `--chart-registry=oci://<registry_full_path>`